brandonmartinez/mm-gulp-grunt-webpack-comparison/README.md

 Install the Grunt command line interface globally:

-`npm install -g grunt-cli`
+`yarn global add grunt-cli`

-Install the Grunt NPM package into our local project:
+Install the Grunt and grunt-task-loader NPM packages into our local project:

-`npm install grunt --save-dev`
+`yarn add grunt grunt-task-loader --dev`

 Setup the basic Gruntfile.js used to configure Grunt tasks: